 PSHE and Healthy Minds

 During Year 7, students develop the cognitive and behavioural skills required to make the most of opportunities and deal with setbacks.
 These foundational skills are relevant now and transferable beyond school.
-Students then learn about applying these skills to navigating the media and social media, as well as harnessing the potential of their mind, and increasing their attentional skills using mindfulness.
+Students learn about applying these skills to navigating the media and social media, as well as harnessing the potential of their mind, and increasing their attentional skills using mindfulness.

 PSHE Learning Journey